curious-attempt-bunny/mud2.net/calendar.md

 Need a convenient way to invite others to the start of a particular reset?
 Look no further!
 In the calendar below, click a reset, and then select "copy to my calendar" (watch out: if someone triggers a mortal reset, you'll need to copy it again - so be sure to check back here closer to the time).

 Don't see any resets in the calendar?
 Don't see your timezone represented?
-Complain to Havoc on the mudii forum.
+Let Havoc know on this [mudii forum topic](http://www.mudii.co.uk/forums/viewtopic.php?topic=1535&forum=1&0).
 Enjoy!

 ### London time